dublino8576/dublino8576/README.md

 which have respective apps built with React & React Native.

-I am currently on my way to revamping my portfolio aiming at developing a sleek mobile version of the NC News aggregation site.
+I am currently on my way to revamping my portfolio aiming at developing a sleek mobile version of the NC News aggregation site!
 <!--
 **dublino8576/dublino8576** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.